A Phase 3 Study to Evaluate the Safety and Tolerability of L606 in Subjects With PAH or PH-ILD

 Study Description

-Cohort A: Subjects with PAH or PH-ILD receiving prior stable doses of Tyvaso (4 times daily) and willing to switch to L606 (twice daily).
+Cohort A: Subjects with PAH or PH-ILD receiving prior stable doses of Tyvaso and willing to switch to L606.

 Cohort B: Subjects with PAH (not initially on prostacyclin therapy) who are likely to receive clinical benefit from inhaled treprostinil based on the opinion of the investigator.

-Cohort A subjects will sequentially participate in the MSP for 2 weeks and the OEP for 46 weeks.
-A subset of up to 15 subjects from Cohort A will also participate in a PK substudy.
+Cohort A subjects will sequentially participate in the Main Study Period (MSP) for 2 weeks and the Open Extension Period (OEP) for 46 weeks.
 Cohort B subjects will sequentially participate in the MSP for 12 weeks and the OEP for 36 weeks.

 Connect with a study center